High Performance Git

 Large Ref Counts, packed-refs, and the Older Backend Story

-For the traditional files backend, pack-refs --auto uses a heuristic around loose refs and the current packed-refs size.
-For reftable, auto-compaction works in terms of geometric table relationships.
+git pack-refs behaves differently under different ref backends, so ref compaction is no longer one uniform story.
+For the traditional files backend, pack-refs --auto uses a heuristic around loose refs and the current packed-refs size; for reftable, auto-compaction works in terms of geometric table relationships.

 You can watch the older compaction path directly: